-Students and faculty in the Civic Communication and Media department are fascinated by the role of communication, media, and technology in our communities.
-Together we delve into theories and case studies that range from Aristotle’s Rhetoric to #blacklivesmatter, in order to understand dynamics of communication.
+Students and faculty in the Civic Communication and Media department recognize the significant role of communication, media, and technology in our communities.
 Through research and experiential learning, Civic Communication and Media students become thinkers who recognize the available means of persuasion, practitioners who work in multiple media, and leaders well prepared to address contemporary issues.

-Learning extends far beyond the classroom for Civic Communication and Media students, who have opportunities to intern at leading communication and technology firms, design persuasive campaigns for local organizations, uncover social movement history through archival research, create and lead community courses, and actively participate in state government.
+Learning extends beyond the classroom for Civic Communication and Media students, who have opportunities to intern at communication and technology firms, to design persuasive campaigns for local organizations, to delve into history through archival research, to lead community events, and to actively participate in state government.

 We invite you to learn more about the Civic Communication and Media department by exploring our web site, and we hope you will connect with us on campus or via social media.